Curcumin

 Curcumin as it relates to cEDS in Health report: Genetic Risk for Classical Ehlers-Danlos Syndrome

-Curcumin is a natural compound found in the spice turmeric that has been studied for its potential benefits in managing symptoms of connective tissue disorders like classical Ehlers-Danlos Syndrome (cEDS).
+Curcumin is a natural compound found in the spice turmeric that has been studied for its potential benefits in managing symptoms of chronic Ehlers-Danlos syndrome (cEDS).

 Benefits of Curcumin for cEDS